cirocosta/docs-tap/scc/building-from-source.md

      15 + |      url: https://github.com/sample-accelerators/tanzu-java-web-app
 ```

+note: the git repository URL must include the scheme (`http://`, `https://`, or
+`ssh://`).

 ### How it works

-With the `git` field under `spec.source` filled, the supply chain takes care of
+With the `git` field under `workload.spec.source` filled, the supply chain
-creating a child GitRepository object that keeps track of commits made to the
+takes care of creating a child GitRepository object that keeps track of commits
-git repository stated in `workload.spec.source.git`, which in turn makes
+made to the git repository stated in `workload.spec.source.git`, which in turn
-available for further components in the supply chain the latest commits made to
+makes available for further components in the supply chain the latest commits
-that branch in that repository via an HTTP-based URL that can be reached within
+made to that branch in that repository via an HTTP-based URL that can be
-the cluster.
+reached within the cluster.

-- `serviceAccount`:
-- `gitImplementation`:
-- `gitops_ssh_secret`:

 ### Private git repository

-secret must be provided
+To fetch source code from a repository that required credentials, one must
+provide those via a secret that's referenced by the GitRepostiory object
+created.

+Platform operators can customize the default name of the secret during TAP
+installation time via the `gitops.ssh_secret` field, or being supplied in each
-- `gitops_ssh_secret` set to the name of the secret to be referenced
+Workload in the `gitops_ssh_secret` parameter where the name of the secret
+should be passed.

 #### HTTP-based auth